Data assimilation in the low noise regime with application to the Kuroshio: Model details and discretization

-In this model, as in Chao's original model, the coordinates $ x,y$ are rotated $20\deg$ counter-clockwise from North-South, and \eqref{spde} is solved in the domain $D$ shown in Fig.~\ref{domain}.
+In the Kuroshio model employed here, as in Chao's original model, the coordinates $ x,y$ are rotated $20\deg$ counter-clockwise from North-South, and \eqref{spde} is solved in the domain $D$ shown in Fig.~\ref{domain}.
 The viscosity and noise parameters are set to

 The Coriolis parameter is given by

 where

 and $\beta$ and $f_0$ are given by $\beta = 2\times 10^{-7}$ and $f_0 = 7\times 10^{-5}.$ Unless otherwise specified, all distances are measured in kilometers and time is measured in seconds.
 The function $r\left(x,y\right)$ is the water depth and away from the two bumps that model the Izu Ridge, it is set to the fixed value of 1 kilometer.
 The northern bump is defined by